Nahid Kulenović

 Nahid Kulenović (5 July 1929 – 30 June 1969) was an emigree Croatian newspaper columnist, editor (Hrvatska sloboda, Hrvatska straža) and activist, president of the German branch of Croatian Liberation Movement (HOP).
-He was the son of Džafer Kulenović, a highly ranked official of the Independent State of Croatia, and was married to Marijana, daughter of a Croatian activist, Berislav Đuro Deželić.
+He was the son of Džafer Kulenović, a highly ranked official of the Independent State of Croatia, and Zumra née Salihbegović.
+Kulenović was married to Marijana, daughter of a Croatian activist, Berislav Đuro Deželić.

 Kulenović was assassinated, reportedly by the Yugoslav Secret Police (UDBA), in his Munich apartment in June 1969.